fabianlee/anthos-nested-esx-manual/needed_on_adminws/k8s/istio-operator/README-1.6.6.txt

 istio-$istiover/bin/istioctl x precheck

 # canary upgrade of control plane: new operator-<rev>, istiod-<rev>, istio-sidecar-injector-<rev>
+# the istio-system iop/istio-control-plane revision does NOT change
+# the ns/istio-operator label istio.io/rev=1-7-8
-# the part I do not understand is that the istio-ingressgateway is also upgraded
+# the part I do not understand is that the istio-system services/istio-ingressgateway is rolling upgraded
-# I wouldn't expect that as a canary upgrade
+# I wouldn't expect that as a canary upgrade, I thought it would be part of a switchover
 istio-$istiover/bin/istioctl operator init --revision 1-7-5